Skip to content

 So much noise creates a problem all its own: trying to gain ground or find solutions means wading through a zillion options, and a whole new set of worries about whether we’ve chosen the right option.
 This leads to option paralysis, increased cognitive load, greater perceived opportunity costs, and all kinds of inaction.

-But here’s the thing… There probably isn’t a “right” option – at least not single one – that’s a perfect fit for the unique individual that each of us are.
+But here’s the thing… There probably isn’t a “right” option – at least not a single one – that’s a perfect fit for the unique individual that each of us are.

 I’ve briefly touched on these topics in the past, but I wanted to offer some updated ideas about cutting through chaos – and celebrate the best (and most difficult) part of this whole thing: